After sixty years of chocolate cake tasting, Gerry Frank takes a breather.

-Frank is well known for his Oregonian column.
-Look for the latest edition of Gerry Frank’s Oregon, a compilation of Gerry’s Oregonian travel columns along with historical and interesting tidbits about Oregon and treasured stories of the Meier and Frank families.
-His best-selling guidebook, Where to Find It, Buy It, Eat It in New York, has sold over one million copies and guided thousands throughout the tangles of Manhattan.
-The updated 19th edition was recently published.
+Gerry Frank’s love of chocolate is recognized by legions.
+His is the best-known cake contest in the Northwest.
+Gerry founded and later sold Gerry Frank’s Konditorei, a gourmet cake shop and restaurant in Salem.
+Gerry Frank is well known for his Oregonian column.
+Look for the latest edition of "Gerry Frank’s Oregon”, a compilation of Gerry’s Oregonian travel columns along with historical and interesting tidbits about Oregon and treasured stories of the Meier and Frank families.
+His best-selling guidebook, “Where to Find It, Buy It, Eat It in New York,” has sold over one million copies and guided thousands throughout the tangles of Manhattan.

 The Oregon State Fair extends its highest level of gratitude and appreciation to Gerry Frank for his loyal dedication to this beloved contest.
 His contribution to the unique nature of our fair is beyond remarkable.
 Fairgoers have long celebrated his cake-tasting fortitude while on stage, often cajoling the crowd with his stories.
 Thank you, Mr. Frank.